x-name15/Proxies-Discord-Bot/README.md

 ![terminal](https://github.com/x-name15/Proxies-Discord-Bot/blob/main/images/terminal.png)

-Ah yes, I also put an .exe with the compiled python, so you can also use it
+- Ah yes, I also put an .exe with the compiled python, so you can also use it
+- Enjoy